vamsi0874/feedback/README.md

 Description

 Date
+---

-Acknowledgment status (whether the employee has acknowledged it)
+#Acknowledgment status (whether the employee has acknowledged it)

-Comments from the employee (if any)
+#Comments from the employee (if any)

  Employee Dashboard
 Displays feedback addressed to the logged-in employee.